Gabbygump/The_Harvest/README.md

 ### Overview

-#### The goal of the Harvest is to harvest all of the apples and carrotts in each level intill you have completed all 8 levels without dieing.
+#### The goal of the Harvest is to harvest all of the apples and carrotts in each level intill you have completed all 8 levels without dying.
 This is a hard thing to do because there are a bunch of diffrent difficult levels that you will have to complete including a underwater level and a space level.
+Be wear of the enemies( owls and foxs) they will make you lose lifes!!

 ![Capture2](/Capture3.JPG)